applied-crypto-lab/picco/README.md

   3. `port`: Port number for the server.
   4. `input_config_json`: JSON file name that will include the data for webpage.
   5. `passcode_file`: Path to the JSON file with user passcodes.
-  6. `share_base_name`: Prefix for the output share files.
+  6. `shares_filename`: Prefix for the output share files.

   The picco-web server will read the input data and the utility configuration and produce a set of encrypted shares for each of the N computational parties.
-The encrypted shares are stored in files named <shares filename>ID, where ID is the identification number for each computational party from 1 to N. The encrypted shares are then stored in the respective output files.
+The encrypted shares are stored in files named `shares_filename`ID, where ID is the identification number for each computational party from 1 to N. The encrypted shares are then stored in the respective output files.
 During the secure computation, these encrypted shares are decrypted by the computational parties just before the computation begins.

   #### Optional Customization for Devolopers